Welcome to WeFood, Finland’s first ever supermarket selling surplus food

 WeFood combats food waste by selling food that would otherwise become food waste, such as food in slightly damaged packagings or fruits and vegetables with superficial imperfections.
 The products for sale come from businesses as donations.

 Finn Church Aid started a crowdfunding to cover expenditures of the surplus store through selling virtual shares.
-Last year 3,000 virtual WeFood shares were sold.
+3,000 virtual WeFood shares were sold on the opening year.

 ”We hope that the WeFood store familiarises the average consumer with the reduction of food waste,” says Hukkanen.

-”The store is to open at a central location in Helsinki, so that both volunteers and customers will find it easy to come to the store.”
+”The store is located at REDI shopping centre in Helsinki, where both volunteers and customers will find it easy to come to the store.”

 ”We hope to encourage Finns too to prevent food waste through WeFood and to support development cooperation in the process.”